Best things to do in Copenhagen Denmark

 About Freetown Christiania

-Many guides list Christiania as one of the places to visit in Copenhagen, but not many are giving detailed information about it.
+Many guides list Christiania as one of the best places to visit in Copenhagen, but not many are giving detailed information about it.
 For example, I feel like it’s important to know that you’re not allowed to take pictures there and if you were to break this rule, you might even get into trouble.

 Freetown Christiania is a community that operates independently, located in the borough of Copenhagen’s Christianshavn district, on the island of Amager.